EmmaPesjak/Game-of-Life-Python/Project/README.md

 calc_neighbour_positions
-this was the most straigt forward function, basically nothing hard, just make a list of tuples of neighbours
+this was the most straigt forward function, basically nothing hard, just make a list of tuples of neighbours am aware that it could be done in one line but thought it was better to list all  N, NW, E, SE.... for readability

 run_simulation
 also pretty straight forward